 The Delaware Family Courts will consider a divorce to be uncontested if the spouses are in agreement on the issues.
 But, just like a contested divorce, you still have to meet certain requirements before you qualify to have your marriage dissolved.

 As with all states, Delaware has a residency requirement.
-Either the “petitioner” (the spouse starting the divorce) or the “respondent” (the other spouse) needs to have resided in the state for at least six months immediately prior to starting the divorce proceedings.
+Either the "petitioner" (the spouse starting the divorce) or the "respondent" (the other spouse) needs to have resided in the state for at least six months immediately prior to starting the divorce proceedings.
 This six-month period also applies to members of the military who are stationed in Delaware.
-(13 Delaware Code §1504.)
+(Del.
+Code Ann. tit.
+13, § 1504.)

-You’ll also need “grounds” (reasons) for divorce.
-Under Delaware law, the court can enter a divorce decree if it finds that the marriage is irretrievably broken and that reconciliation is improbable.
-(13 Delaware Code §1505.)
+You'll also need "grounds" (reasons) for divorce.
+Under Delaware law, the court can enter a divorce decree when it finds that the marriage is irretrievably broken and that reconciliation is improbable.
+(Del.
+Code Ann. tit.
+13, § 1505.)

 In order for the court to find that a marriage is irretrievably broken, the spouses have to be separated.
 There are four separation scenarios, any one of which will qualify: